dguest/atlas-dl/_episodes/07-merge-request.md

 >
 > - You can run your code in a docker container.
-> - You've forked and modified someone else's repository {: .prereq}
+> - You've forked and modified someone else's repository
+> - Your changes are on a branch called `change-cuts` {: .prereq}

 This episode explains the standard ATLAS procedure for pushing changes